 - Grad that survival staple, duct tape, and use it to affix gold or silver coins to the inside of your belt.

-- Dress with an apocalypse in mind.
+- Dress with SHTF mind.
 You can barter your gold or silver jewelry or precious gems in your tie tacks, rings, necklaces, and earrings for a just about anything you might need while trying to get home – perhaps even for your very lie!

 Carefully tuck away the bare minimum EDC gear you will need to survive if trapped at work or delayed when trying to reach your EDC bag or vehicle.